ericincloud/AWS-EKS-Web-App/README.md

 #### Replace `my-eks-cluster` and `us-east-1` with your cluster name and AWS region.

 ## Step 3: Create and Deploy ServiceAccount.yml file (Optional)
 #### Create and deploy Service Account only if using PRIVATE ECR deployment.
-Create the IAM role first then reference it.
+Create the IAM role for EKS Cluster attached with policy `AmazonEC2ContainerRegistryReadOnly` then reference it.

 #### `nano ServiceAccount` > Copy and Paste configuration > Save.